 In partnership with SAI Global, Contact Energy built a new internal process and system that was configurable, intuitive and could be administered with minimal technical skills.

 “A major focus for the Management of Change project was user engagement.
 By seeking initial input and ‘buy-in’ from front-line users, they had the opportunity to shape the solution, and share their knowledge and ideas.
 This was key to the success of the project and saw adoption rates exceed expectations.”

 Contact Energy, one of New Zealand's largest listed companies, embarked on an Operational Safety Improvement Program (OSIP) that included a review of its Management of Change process.
 The existing process was tracked using an overly-complicated, internally-developed solution.
 Adoption was low, which resulted in inconsistent and incomplete data, and limited visibility of risks relating to changes across its 11 power stations.

-The company has a strong commitment to its EHS responsibilities, not only to employees, but also the surrounding community.
-This commitment prompted the development of its 2015 Operational Safety Improvement Program (OSIP), a program focused on improving the company's process safety, and ensuring it understands and manages technical risks, and is safe to run.
+The company has a strong commitment to its EHS responsibilities — not only to employees but also to the surrounding community.
+This commitment prompted the development of its 2015 Operational Safety Improvement Program (OSIP), a program focused on improving the company's process safety and ensuring it understands and manages technical risks, and is safe to run.

 The existing, internally-developed system was complicated and slow, resulting in an approximate 35% user adoption rate and rendering the data incomplete and inconsistent.
 Without the support of a formal Management of Change process, it was difficult to confirm if all necessary requirements were satisfied, even where the system indicated a change was complete.